ayushmam81-ui/Web-Application-Security-Portfolio/labs/path-traversal-lab4.md

 * Identified that encoding characters can disguise the traversal payload so it passes initial filters before being decoded by the server backend.

 #### Step 3: Manipulation & Successful Exploitation
-* Applied URL encoding techniques to hide the traversal characters[cite: 4]:
+* Applied URL encoding techniques to hide the traversal characters:
-  * `%2e%2e%2f` as a URL-encoded version of `../`[cite: 4]
+  * `%2e%2e%2f` as a URL-encoded version of `../`
-  * `%252e%252e%252f` as a double URL-encoded version[cite: 4]
+  * `%252e%252e%252f` as a double URL-encoded version
-* Explored non-standard encodings like `..%c0%af` or `..%ef%bc%8f` to bypass filters that only understand standard speech, allowing the request to slip through to the server backend[cite: 4].
+* Explored non-standard encodings like `..%c0%af` or `..%ef%bc%8f` to bypass filters that only understand standard speech, allowing the request to slip through to the server backend.

 ---